Carlmundo/W2-Plus/README.md

 There is no need to set any Windows compatibility settings.
 - Launch the game by running either:
 	- start.exe or frontend.exe (to skip intro videos) from the game's installed folder
-	- The "Worms 2 Plus" or "Worms 2 Plus Frontend" shortcuts on your Desktop (Windows only)
+	- Desktop shortcuts if checked on install (Windows only)
-- Online Play - all players need to set up [Port Forwarding](https://portforward.com/router.htm) on your Router with the following ports:
+- Online Play - all players need to set up [Port Forwarding](https://portforward.com/router.htm) on their router with the following ports:
 	- 47624 (TCP)
 	- 2300-2400 (TCP and UDP)
-- LAN play works without any port forwarding (requires Windows Vista or newer) and can also be used with virtual private networks such as Hamachi and Radmin.
+- LAN play works without any port forwarding (requires Windows Vista or newer) and can also be used with virtual private networks such as Hamachi, Radmin and others.
 	- Select IPX underneath the LAN button.
 	- When the game starts, a prompt appears.
 The host must be the first one to click OK on this prompt.